cmotc/doablesec/030-Doable-Privacy-Android.md

 be explicitly listed in the app's description in order to allow the user the oppourtunity to make a conscious decision to use that app or not.
 Using F-Droid means you are much less likely to recieve a malicious app or update from your app store.
-Installing F-Droid will require you go
+Installing F-Droid will require you go into your phone's settings and enable installing apps from "Untrusted" sources.

 ####How to Install F-Droid